Like various other home appliances, your clothes iron, mainly steam iron, also needs to be cleaned, though not too often.

-It becomes all the more necessary in case you disregard the manufacturer’s instructions for using distilled water rather than the usual tap water.
+It becomes all the more necessary in case you disregard the manufacturer’s instructions for using distilled water rather than the normal tap water.

 Besides, it can collect dirt, grime, stains, and portions of burnt fabric that can, in turn, stick on to the clothes when you iron them and even leave behind stains.

-In addition, rust and dust particles stuck on the sole plate can cause wrinkles on the fabrics while using the iron.
-Accumulated dirt and residue shall also decrease the iron’s performance over a period of time.
+Also, rust and dust particles stuck on the soleplate can cause wrinkles on the fabrics while using the iron.
+Accumulated dirt and residue shall also decrease the iron’s performance over some time.

 How to Clean a Steam Iron